tadas-subonis/dev-tasubo-com-blog/_posts/2020-01-11-how-software-development-has-changed-in-the-last-10-years.md

 ### .NET
 I haven't done any work with .NET platform but it deserves a special mention.
 C# and its platform are now Open Source.
 10 years ago people would not have believed that it would be possible.
-Mono project was struggling to get adoption and there were no dreams about getting a full .NET platform on Linux.
+Mono project was struggling to get adoption and there were no hopes about getting a full .NET platform on Linux.

 To fully appreciate the magnitude of the change you have to remember that Microsoft once called OpenSource (Linux) a cancer.